 The tests are conducted as follows:

 Applicable resources will be contacted by the IESO for test details.
-The IESO will contact the capacity market participant day-ahead for tests during the commitment period ending April 30, 2021 and up to one hour in advance of any exercise for any tests during the commitment periods starting on or after May 1, 2021.
+The IESO will contact the capacity market participant up to one hour in advance of any exercise.

 The resource will have a constraint applied to withdraw to its capacity obligation for the duration of the test.